-The shoulder joint (glenohumeral joint) is a ball and socket joint with the most extensive range of motion in the human body.
-The muscles of the shoulder dynamically function in performing a wide range of motion, specifically the rotator cuff muscles which function to move the shoulder and arm as well as provide structural integrity to the shoulder joint.
-The different movements of the shoulder are: abduction, adduction, flexion, extension, internal rotation, and external rotation.
-The central bony structure of the shoulder is the scapula.
-All the muscles of the shoulder joint interact with the scapula.
+The shoulder joint, also known as the glenohumeral joint, is a ball and socket joint with the most extensive range of motion in the human body.
+The muscles of the shoulder have a wide range of functions, including abduction, adduction, flexion, extension, internal and external rotation.
+The central bony structure of the shoulder is the scapula, where all of the muscles interact.
 At the lateral aspect of the scapula is the articular surface of the glenohumeral joint, the glenoid cavity.
 The glenoid cavity is peripherally surrounded and reinforced by the glenoid labrum, shoulder joint capsule, supporting ligaments, and the myotendinous attachments of the rotator cuff muscles.
 The muscles of the shoulder play a critical role in providing stability to the shoulder joint.
 The primary muscle group that supports the shoulder joint is the rotator cuff muscles.
 The four rotator cuff muscles include the supraspinatus, infraspinatus, teres minor, and subscapularis.

 The upper extremity is attached to the axial skeleton by way of the sternoclavicular joint.
 The three joints of the pectoral girdle are the sternoclavicular joint, coracoclavicular joint, and the acromioclavicular joint.
 The bones of the pectoral girdle are the clavicle, scapula, and humerus.
 The clavicle is positioned immediately superior to the first rib.
 The distal aspect of the clavicle articulates with the acromial process and coracoid process of the scapula, forming the acromioclavicular joint and coracoclavicular joints, respectively.
 The most important structural ligaments of the shoulder joint are the glenohumeral ligaments and the coracoacromial ligament.